-I have never seen anything like these concrete water chutes and it made for the perfect photo opportunity under the shade of the coconut palm trees.
+I have never seen anything like these concrete water chutes and they made for the perfect photo opportunity under the shade of the coconut palm trees.

-Lagaan Falls is one of the best waterfalls in Siquijor and a must-visit during your visit!
-Swimming holes, rope swings, rock jumps and small caves are just some of the things you can expect to find at these epic Siquijor Falls!
+Swimming holes, rope swings, rock jumps, and small caves are just some of the things you can expect to find at these epic falls!

 Lagaan Falls is located in Lazi on Siquijor Island.
-From the main tourist area of San Juan, it’s approximately a 30-minute drive to reach Lagaan Falls Siquijor.
+From the main tourist area of San Juan, it’s approximately a 30-minute drive to reach this Siquijor waterfall.

 You could easily spend a few hours here jumping from pool to pool and swinging from the tree swings and not get bored.

-There’s plenty of tables, hammocks and chill-out spaces around the edges of Lagaan Falls Siquijor to set down your belongings before going for a dip.
+There are plenty of tables, hammocks, and chill-out spaces around the edges of Lagaan Falls Siquijor to set down your belongings before going for a dip.
 There’s also a make-shift change room for visitors to use if need be.

 Must Read → 3 Weeks Philippines Itinerary